-IT IS FURTHER ORDERED this Order shall be attached to the initial Resolution and is deemed an addendum thereof.
+IT IS FURTHER ORDERED this Order shall be attached to the initial authorized Resolution dated January 3, 2019, and is deemed an addendum thereto.

-THUS DONE AND SIGNED in Shreveport, Louisiana on this the day of January 2020.
+THUS DONE AND SIGNED in Shreveport, Louisiana on this the 15th day of December 2021.

-S. MAURICE HICKS, JR.
+S. MAURICE HICKS, JR. CHIEF JUDGE

-CHIEF JUDGE